-The reason the Section is placed in brackets is because it would not be legally possible in some states to amend the workers' compensation statute in this manner.
+The reason the section is placed in brackets is because it would not be legally possible in some states to amend the workers' compensation statute in this manner.
 Rather, the amendment would have to be to the workers' compensation statute itself and not through collateral legislation such as this Act.
 Even if it were legally possible, a number of state legislative drafting offices have similar rules that prohibit such indirect methods of amending statutes.
 If either situation exists in an adopting state, Section 9 will need to be deleted in this Act and incorporated into an amendment to the workers' compensation statute.
-Subsequent Sections of this Act would then need to be renumbered accordingly.
+Subsequent sections of this Act would then need to be renumbered accordingly.

 SECTION 10.
 UNIFORMITY OF APPLICATION AND CONSTRUCTION.
-In

-applying and construing this Uniform Act, consideration must be given to the need to promote uniformity of the law with respect to its subject matter among States that enact it.
+In applying and construing this Uniform Act, consideration must be given to the need to promote uniformity of the law with respect to its subject matter among states that enact it.

-1 SECTION II.
+SECTION 11.
 SEVERABILITY CLAUSE.
-If any provision of this [Act] or its 2 application to any person or circumstance is held invalid, the invalidity does not affect 3 other provisions or applications of this [Act] which can be given effect without the 4 invalid provision or application, and to this end the provisions of this [Act] are severable.
-5 6 SECTION 12.
+If any provision of this [act] or its application to any person or circumstance is held invalid, the invalidity does not affect other provisions or applications of this [act] which can be given effect without the invalid provision or application, and to this end the provisions of this [act] are severable.

+SECTION 12.
 APPLICABILITY.
-This [Act] applies to actions first filed on or 7 after its effective date.
-8 9 SECTION 13.
+This [act] applies to actions originally filed on or after its effective date.

+SECTION 13.
 EFFECTIVE DATE.
-This [Act] takes effect on 10 11 SECTION 14.
+This [act] takes effect on ....

+SECTION 14.
 REPEALS.
-The following acts and parts of acts are repealed: 12 (1) 13 (2) 14 (3)
+The following acts and parts of acts are repealed: